Pedra de Lume

 there.

-"Ca’ Da Mostro Restaurant, Pedra da Lume: Knowing we have
+"Ca’ Da Mostro Restaurant, Pedra da Lume: knowing we have

 a few hours to kill before our return flight to Praia, our taxi